-Project Lead: Professor Huan X. Nguyen
+Programme lead: Professor Huan X. Nguyen

-About: We are recruiting three Early Career Fellows to work at the London Digital Twin Research Centre and other departments at Middlesex University London for a period of one year as part of the British Council ISPF Early Career Fellowships Programme.
+We are recruiting six to eight Early Career Fellows to work at the London Digital Twin Research Centre and other departments at Middlesex University London for a period of one year as part of the British Council ISPF Early Career Fellowships Programme.
 Grants under the British Council ISPF fellowships programme allows fellows to collaborate internationally, and gain access to new research environments, facilities, knowledge, and expertise, to enhance the quality of their research environments and enable them to translate research and innovation into economic and societal benefit.
 The Early Career Fellowship Programme focuses on the Tomorrow’s Talent ISPF theme and has the following objectives: 1) Provide the selected early career researchers with a foundation to launch their careers in research and innovation; 2) To widen participation by increasing the number of opportunities for researchers including those whose backgrounds are underrepresented in their research field, and who have not yet held a permanent research-related post or academic post with a research specific element; 3) The scheme has a focus on inclusivity: to provide up and coming researchers with a foundation to launch their careers, creating lasting benefits to the fellow and both the UK and the international partner country research communities through sustainable collaboration; and 4) Establish collaboration between hosting and sending institutions on one of the ISPF themes.

-Research Areas: (but not limited to)
+Research areas (but not limited to)

-a) Digital twinning for: crisis and resilience, decarbonisation in transport, Net-Zero, environment, healthcare (particularly stroke care), built environments, smart manufacturing, telecommunications, energy grid, and green hydrogen.
+a) Digital twinning for: crisis and resilience, decarbonisation in transport, Net-Zero, environment, healthcare (particularly stroke care), built environments, smart manufacturing, 5G/6G, telecommunications, energy grid, and green hydrogen.

 b) Next-gen telecommunication networks: Beyond 5G and 6G, and IoT smart solutions.